jessespillane/jessespillane.github.io/2020-05-17-bringing-the-blog-back.md

 - You can tell browsers where the atom feed is (if your browser is set up to show that feed icon when a site provides it)

-All md files are expected to be in the root folder.
+All md files are expected to be in the folder the script is run from.
 Html files are generated in that folder as well.

 Note: running in windows with git bash seems to be very slow.